Building fit for purpose solutions

-At NGIS we are all about implementing fit for purpose solutions for our clients.
+At NGIS we are all about helping the client decide and implement technologies that are fit for purpose when building solutions.
 This approach includes ensuring we have non exclusive partnerships with our commercial technology vendors and also having extensive skills with implementing and developing solutions that leverage open source technology.

 There is a great family of open source geo tools supported by a global community that NGIS leverages to implement bespoke map based solutions that do not have ongoing licensing costs.
 Below are some of the technologies used by NGIS.

 The landscape for 3D technology both commercial and open source is rapidly evolving.

 A welcome addition to the 3D open source landscape is Google Earth Enterprise which NGIS has implemented as a self service visualisation platform for dozens of clients, providing high performing 3D capability.
 Cesium continues to be a leader in 3D web mapping along with the use of WebGL.

 At NGIS when we think open source database we think PostgreSQL and MySQL.
 We have leveraged these database technologies for a range of solutions including using PostGIS to provide spatial capabilities for PostgreSQL.